jorgegardiaz/qcrypto/README.md

 <br />

-`qcrypto` is a high-performance, cross-platform library designed for the design, simulation, and validation of Quantum Cryptography protocols.
+`qcrypto` cross-platform Rust library designed for the design, simulation, and validation of Quantum Cryptography protocols.

 Unlike general-purpose quantum simulators that focus on state-vector evolution for logical circuits, `qcrypto` is architected around **Density Matrices ($\rho$)** and **Kraus Operators**.
 This design choice enables the precise simulation of open quantum systems, decoherence, noisy channels, and generalized measurements (POVMs), which are critical for validating the physical security of cryptographic protocols.